Suffering from a Sports Injury? Our Physicians Want to Help You!

 Common Sports-related Shoulder Injuries

 The sports injuries that our physicians treat range from acute to chronic and can include the following injuries.

 Rotator cuff tear: A rotator cuff tear is where any one of the four muscles that make up the rotator cuff in the shoulder are torn or strained.
 These muscles are referred to as the rotator cuff because they have the responsibility to rotate your arm and shoulder.
 They also serve as a supportive cuff for the shoulder joint.

 You may have a rotator cuff tear if you have sudden pain in your shoulder along with a tearing feeling.
 The symptoms may radiate down your arm, and it may be painful sleeping on the injured shoulder.
 Sufferers may experience shoulder impingement, especially when they move their arms over their head.
 The pain gradually gets worse, and shoulder weakness will eventually reach the point where you are not able to lift your arm up to the side.

 Rotator cuff tears are commonly seen in athletes who play sports involving throwing motions that cause rapid arm deceleration or rapid forearm stoppage.
-Dr. McGraw can help you recover from a rotator cuff injury by supervising your full rehabilitation program that includes strength training exercises, stretching, and in some instances surgical procedures.
+Our physicians can help you recover from a rotator cuff injury by supervising your full rehabilitation program that includes strength training exercises, stretching, and in some instances surgical procedures.

 Other common sports-related shoulder injuries include:

 - Glenoid labrum tear